shakey0/TakeawayProject/README.md

 Next, the user enters their details, essentially creating some kind of account.
 - name, address, **allergens**, phone number
 - The **allergens** here are something I spent a lot of time on.
-    - An allergen in this app is any 2 letters of the alphabet together (ox, er, pl, oa, ii) - the customer chooses this.
+    - An allergen in this app is any 2 letters of the alphabet side by side (ox, er, pl, oa, ii, etc.).
     - Customers can choose from 0 to as many allergens as they like.
     - The allergens are stored in a list in the instance of the Customer class.
-    - Each time the menu is printed, any dishes containing the 2 consecutive letters of the allergen will have a warning message next to it.
+    - Each time the menu is printed, any dish containing the 2 consecutive letters of the allergen will have a warning message next to it.
-    - (If you want to see the code for this, look at the 'add_allergens_to_food_titles' method in [takeaway_orderer.py](https://github.com/shakey0/TakeawayProject/blob/main/lib/takeaway_orderer.py#L94) .)
+    - (If you want to see the code to display the warning messages, look at the '[add_allergens_to_food_titles](https://github.com/shakey0/TakeawayProject/blob/main/lib/takeaway_orderer.py#L94-L109)' method in takeaway_orderer.py .)
     - Below is an example of how the allergen warning messages are added.

 <p align="center">